Get to know our expert facilitators

 Yanshu HuangDr Yanshu Huang

-Course facilitator for Introduction to Quantitative Data Analysis
+Course facilitator for From Data to Insight: Applied Introduction to Quantitative Analysis

 Sebastian KocarDr Sebastian Kocar